 issues.
 At Murray State, courses are taught by

 faculty who care and who are active artists in their fields.
 For the student who enjoys close interaction with and mentoring by talented professionals—you can’t beat an ART major.
 As one Art student who recently graduated enthused, “I can walk down the hall and four professors know me by name and can talk to me about the work I just exhibited…who would have expected that in a big university?”

-Adopted for MSU by ZB Smetana from the blog of Adriene Jenik, Director, Arizona State University School of Art
+Adopted for Murray State by ZB Smetana from the blog of Adriene Jenik, Director, Arizona State University School of Art

 navigating an increasing complex world will require CREATIVITY.

 In such an environment, an ART background fostering creative and critical thinking